filiphric/cypress-core-workshop/README.md

 I am Filip.
 I am lead SDET in the company called [Slido](https://www.sli.do/) and a [Cypress ambassador](https://cypress.io/ambassadors/)

 ## What’s in this repo
 This repo contains all the materials for the workshop.
 Most of the chapters start with `demo_start.js` and finish with `demo_end.js` file.
-YOu can find code challenges in the `challenge.js` file and solutions in the `challenge_solution.js` file.
+You can find code challenges in the `challenge.js` file and solutions in the `challenge_solution.js` file.

 ## Trello clone app
 Bundled as a submodule is an app that is a clone of a popular [Trello app](https://trello.com).
 You can create boards, lists and cards.
 You can drag and drop cards between tests or even upload a picture to the card detail.
 There’s also a very simple signup and login which will allow you to create private boards